Honchkrow/DeconE/README.md

 Of course, cell types specific results are influenced by noise power. **However, this issue is still not fully studied.**

-Next, we wan to have a comprehensive cross-comparison between different methods.
+Next, we want to have a comprehensive cross-comparison between different methods.

 ```R
 # the real proportion